simonepsp/SB-Portfolio-Performance/README.md

 # About

-A simple yet functional Saxo Bank Transactions report to Portfolio Performance (.csv file).
+A simple yet functional Saxo Bank Transactions report to Portfolio Performance (.csv file) tool.

 See https://www.portfolio-performance.info/